cerner/fhir.cerner.com/content/millennium/r4/documents/document-reference.md

 ## Overview

 The DocumentReference resource is used to reference a clinical document for a patient within the health system.
-This resource supports returning a list of clinical documents, and a reference to retrieve a document as a PDF.
+This resource supports reading Continuity of Care Documents (CCD), returning a list of clinical documents, and a reference to retrieve a document as a PDF.

-The following fields are returned if valued:
+The following fields are returned if valued for clinical documents:

 * [DocumentReference id](https://hl7.org/fhir/r4/resource-definitions.html#Resource.id){:target="_blank"}
 * [Status]( https://hl7.org/fhir/r4/documentreference-definitions.html#DocumentReference.status){:target="_blank"}